djangocon/2024.djangocon.us/src/_content/posts/introducing-keynote-mario-munoz.md

 title: "Announcing Our Keynotes: Mario Munoz"
 ---

-### We're honored to announce our seecond keynote speaker for DjangoCon US 2024: Mario Munoz!
+### We're honored to announce our second keynote speaker for DjangoCon US 2024: Mario Munoz!

-We had the opportunity to sit down with Mario and ask her a few questions about his work, his upcoming talk, and what shehee's looking forward to at DjangoCon US 2024.
+We had the opportunity to sit down with Mario and ask him a few questions about his work, his upcoming talk, and what he's looking forward to at DjangoCon US 2024.

-## Can you tell us how you use Django
+## Can you tell us how you use Django?

->When preparing my first talk on "why I didn't choose Django," I thought I should at least build a Django app before getting into it...
+>When preparing my first talk on ["Why I Didn't Start With Django"](https://2022.djangocon.us/talks/why-i-didn-t-start-with-django/), I thought I should at least build a Django app before getting into it...
 As a result, I built an app to hold my presentation slides (also using reveal.js), and ever since, I've continued using it for the past two years.

 ## Can you give us a teaser about what your talk is about?

 >I am very interested in the intersection of people and technology.
 What role does community have in our technological journey?
 How do we see ourselves within the context of a "technical" community?
 At a recent conference (North Bay Python), I spoke about building bridges between communities.
-My talk at DjangoCon will be an extension of this.
+My talk at DjangoCon US will be an extension of this.
 My current working title is "How to be a developer, and other lies we tell ourselves."
 We'll be going through a journey that brings us in and out of different mindsets as developers, and what role community plays in all of this.
 As many of my talks, I often have many biographical/personal/meta examples...

 ## What are you most looking forward to at DjangoCon US 2024?

 >I am most excited about engaging with the community.
-I am currently involved in the Djangonaut program and look forward to seeing fellow Djangonauts there.
+I am currently involved in the Djangonaut Space program and look forward to seeing fellow Djangonauts there.
 I've also seen that the talks have been posted, and some of them look fantastic.
-I'm interested in all things hypermedia, so definitely will be catching those htmx-related talks.
+I'm interested in all things hypermedia, so definitely will be catching those HTMX-related talks.

 ## What are your favorite topics at conferences?